HoussamOtarid/chat-my-cv/README.md

 ### **🎯 First Steps**

 1. **Visit `/admin/login`** - Sign in with your `ADMIN_EMAIL` and your original password (not the hash)
-2. **Configure AI** - Set up your preferred AI provider (OpenAI, Anthropic, Google AI, Azure OpenAI, or AWS Bedrock)
+2. **Configure AI** - Set up your preferred AI provider (OpenAI, Anthropic, Azure OpenAI, AWS Bedrock or any OpenAI compatible provider)
 3. **Upload your resume** - PDF files are automatically parsed and encrypted
 4. **Test the chat** - Visit the main page and try asking questions about your experience
 5. **Share your link** - Your interactive resume is ready for visitors!